-Prior to making a recommendation to a Client or Prospect, the Advisor delivers the most current version of the Client Relationship Summary ("Form CRS").
-Prior to, or at the time of entering into an agreement, the Advisor delivers to the Client the most current version of Form ADV Part 2A ("Disclosure Brochure"), Form ADV Part 2B ("Brochure Supplement[s]"), and Form ADV Part 2A Appendix ("Wrap Brochure"), as applicable.
-The Disclosure Brochure, Brochure Supplement[s], and Client Relationship Summary are collectively referred to as the "Disclosure Documents."
+Prior to, or at the time of entering into an agreement, the Advisor delivers to the Client the most current version of Form ADV Part 2A ("Disclosure Brochure"), Form ADV Part 2B ("Brochure Supplement[s]"), and Form ADV Part 3 ("Form CRS" or "Client Relationship Summary").
+The Disclosure Brochure, Brochure Supplement[s], and Client Relationship Summary are collectively referred to as the "Disclosure Documents".
 If all Disclosure Documents are delivered together, the Client Relationship Summary must be presented as the first document to the Client.